Isha Ambani's Wedding: Ranveer- Deepika, Saif- Kareena, SRK, Salman Add Glitter To The Wedding

 Shahid Kapoor With Mira Rajput

-Shahid Kapoor makes a dashing entry in a blue and gold sherwani with his wife Mira Rajput.
+Shahid Kapoor makes a dashing entry in a blue and gold sherwani with his wife Mira Rajput who looked every bit stunning in a Anita Dongre outfit along with jewellery from Pinkcity by Anita Dongre.

 Hrithik Roshan